wellango/wellango.github.io/_drafts/cp.md

 The US Department of Transportation's [Environmental Assessment](https://new.mta.info/document/111101) (EA) on congestion pricing forecasts a marginal increase of less than 0.2% in vehicle miles traveled within New Jersey resulting from its implementation.

 The extensive 958-page EA projects a daily vehicle increase of 5,000 to 12,500 in Bergen County near the George Washington Bridge, roughly a 5% uptick from 2019.
-Encouragingly, the EA concludes that this would not adversely impact air quality or traffic conditions.
+The EA concludes that this would not adversely impact air quality or traffic conditions.

+For comparison, the car and truck traffic in Lincoln and Holland tunnels has _increased_ by 8.5% from 2019.

 How many New Jerseyans work in New York City?
 =======